paulstephane/paulstephane.github.io/powerDAC-S.md

 One can refer to their [documentation](https://www.ecdesigns.nl/00dc/powerdac-s.pdf) to understand how the powerDAC-S works and why it is so unique.
 It is designed along the same lines as the powerDAC-R but offers higher output power and the ability to drive speakers directly.
 The devil is in the details, and designing what seems like a minimal system is in fact quite complex.
 But to put it simply, one can view the powerDAC-S as a "straight wire with attenuation" (to paraphrase the "straight wire with gain" ideal system that audiophiles dream about).
 One will not find any other system with such a minimalistic design and so few components in the signal path.

 When I first received the powerDAC-S (which I purchased at full retail price - it is worth mentioning that I am a regular customer), I used it with my modest (i.e. not "high-end") Davis Courbet 4 speakers.
-The benefits of removing my amplifier (a Lavardin ITX) from the syteme were evident; directly connecting the powerDAC-S to the speakers offered a more natural sound.
+The benefits of removing my amplifier (a Lavardin ITX) from the system were evident; directly connecting the powerDAC-S to the speakers offered a more natural sound.
 Yet, I felt things could be taken even further.
 Listening to the powerDAC-S with a variety of other (often more expensive) speakers did not convince me either that all the potential of the powerDAC-S was being realized.

 It should be noted that the powerDAC-S can be used to drive headphones that require more power than the smaller "R" model can provide - my previous review adressed headphone listening with the powerDAC-R and I chose to focus my attention here on the powerDAC-S' use with speakers, which is my preferred listening mode.